NordicESMhub/NEGI-Abisko-2019/content/training/CMIP6_data.md

         - Press search (this will narrow your further options)
     - If you want a particular model, you can choose this under "Source ID"
     - Now you can use either use "Variable" or "CF Standard Name" to pick out the variable you want.
+## Download to Jupyter hub:
+    - Click on the "WGET Script" under the variable file you want.
+    - The file will get downloaded to your computer.
+    - Upload it to the Jupyter Hub (you can click and drag the file into your folder)
+    - Use a terminal in Jupyter hub and run
+        ```bash
+        bash wget####.sh -H
+        ```
+      (Replace wget###.sh by the actual name of your file)
+    - When it askes for openid and password, just press "enter".

 There are some tools for downloading and manipulating data, but I don't have experience with them.